 Yes!
 I offer in-person and online therapy sessions, and if we find it appropriate, we can do a hybrid of both.
-For couples therapy, I prefer in-person due to the dynamics of having more than one client in the room.
 If you have questions about this, please feel free to ask.
 We can discuss internet needs and other logistics during your free initial consultation.

 How much does it cost?

 Please visit my contact page for more information.
-In addition to the hourly fee, couples should expect an additional $35 fee for the online assessment.
 Group members may be required to pay an added fee if any materials are required for participation.